-A directed fishery in PWS for big and longnose skates was prosecuted under the authority of a commissioner's permit in 2009 and 2010.
+A directed fishery in PWSA for big and longnose skates was prosecuted under the authority of a commissioner's permit in 2009 and 2010.
 However, the fishery was deemed unsustainable, and no permits were issued thereafter.
 The permit stipulated seasons, district, gear, and included a logbook requirement.

-In the Cook Inlet Area, skate harvest was 6.0 mt in 2021.
-In PWS, skate harvest was 17.3 mt in 2021, an increase from 7.9 mt in 2020.
-Federal Pacific cod fisheries were closed in 2020 with statemanaged Pacific cod fisheries opened with reduced guideline harvest levels.
-Due to bycatch limits set as a percentage of the targeted species, harvest levels of the target species may affect the amount of bycatch harvested.
-In 2021, federal and state Pacific cod fisheries were open which increased the amount of bycatch harvested compared to 2020, particularly with longline gear.
+In the CIA, skate harvest was 17.0 mt in 2023, an increase from 12.0 mt in 2022.
+In PWS, skate harvest was 25.4 mt in 2023, an increase from 15.5 mt in 2022.
+Due to bycatch limits set as a percentage of the targeted species, harvest levels of the target species affect the amount of bycatch harvested.

-Over the last ten years, in Southeast Region, skate landings in internal waters of Northern Southeast Inside (NSEI) and Southern Southeast Inside (SSEI) fluctuated with a low harvest in 2011 of 1.5 mt and a high in 2014 of 18.7 mt.
-In 2021, a total of 5.1 mt of skates were landed.
+Over the last ten years, in Southeast Region, skate landings in internal waters of Northern Southeast Inside (NSEI) and Southern Southeast Inside (SSEI) fluctuated with a low harvest in 2023 of 2.5 mt and a high in 2014 of 22.2 mt.
+In 2023, a total of 2.5 mt of skates were landed.
 Skate harvest fluctuates with current market value.